As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 No longer will you lose track of good ideas for assemblies, fundraisers or anything else with idea tracking forms.

-When teachers tell you about the fun new assembly, enrichment program or fundraiser, you’ll have a designated place to track all the information!
+When teachers pass along an ideas for an assembly, enrichment program, or fundraiser, you’ll have a designated place to track all the information.

-She had attended a conference and was so excited to share the possibilities she’d learned about, she literally stopped me in the hallway to discuss them!
+She’d come across a few really fresh and fun ideas at a conference and was so excited to share the possibilities, she literally stopped me in the hallway to discuss them!

-Right after we met, I wrote all of the ideas down and then presented the options to our members the following month.
+Right after we met, I wrote all of the ideas down and then presented the options a the next general membership meeting for the PTO.

 And the following year, I went back to the list to see what other programs we could implement.